Interested in getting lip fillers: what you need to know:

 Does the treatment really take an hour?
 My friend had a treatment done in 10 mins.

-Dr Kim is an artist and takes time to shape and contour your lips to achieve your desired result.
+Dr Kim is an medical artist and takes time to shape and contour your lips to achieve your desired result.
 She also observes you for complications and ensures you are comfortable during the treatment.
-Your safety is her biggest concern and appointments are booked for this.
+Your safety is her biggest concern and longer appointments are booked to avoid rushing and to allow time achieve the perfect result.

 What should I do after treatment?